-Before you purchase a property, it is worth considering a few points concerning the front and back gardens, in particular whether any of the greenery will affect the structural resilience of the property.
+But before you purchase a property, it is worth considering a few points concerning the front and back gardens, in particular whether any of the greenery will affect the structural resilience of the property.

 Rocking the foundations

-The trees known most for damaging property are: oak, willow and poplars.
-It is generally accepted that the roots of a tree can extend as far as to two-and-a-half times the height of the tree.
+The trees known most for damaging property are oak, willow and poplars.
+With these species, it is generally accepted that their roots can extend as far as to two-and-a-half times the height of the tree.

-Repairs for root damage can be very costly and may not be covered by your insurance.
-Make sure that your Chartered Surveyor addresses these issues – the survey should highlight any concerns.
+Repairs for root damage can be very costly and may not be covered by your insurance, so make sure that your Chartered Surveyor addresses these issues – the survey should highlight any concerns.
 If you are particularly concerned, we would advise you obtain a Building Survey, which will provide a detailed report on any structural problems.

 Not just trees